Tomb of the Scipios: Rediscoveries and publications

 Only the general direction of the tomb along the Via Appia to the south was known from the written sources.
 The question of whether it was inside or outside the city caused some confusion, apparently without realization that the city had expanded to include it.
 The tomb was rediscovered in 1614 in a vineyard, broken into (the term "excavated" in the modern sense does not apply), two sarcophagi were found, the inscription (titulus) of L. Cornelius, son of Barbatus, consul 259, was broken out and was sold.
 It changed hands many times before rejoining the collection; meanwhile, it was published by Giacomo Sirmondo in 1617 in "Antiquae inscriptionis, qua L. Scipionis Barbati, filii expressum est elogium, explanatio."
 This use of elogium came to apply to the entire collection (elogia Scipionum).

 The owner of the property in 1614 did not alter or further publicize the tomb.
 He must have resealed it, hid the entrance and kept its location a secret, for whatever reasons, as it disappeared from public knowledge and was lost again, despite publication of the inscription.
 In 1780 the then owners of the vineyard, the brothers Sassi, who apparently had no idea it was there, broke into the tomb again during remodelling of their wine cellar.
 They opened it to the leading scholars of the day.
 Someone, perhaps them, fragmented the slabs covering the loculi, with the obvious intent of accessing the contents, being careful to preserve the inscriptions.
 If the act is to be attributed to the Sassi, and if the motive of treasure-hunting is to be imputed to them, they found no treasure.
 What they did find they turned over to the Vatican under Pope Pius VI, including the gold signet ring taken off the finger bone of Barbatus.
 Apparently some masonry was placed in the tomb with an obscure intent.

 The tomb was published in Rome in 1785 by Francesco Piranesi in "Monumenti degli Scipioni."
-Francesco was completing a previous incomplete work by his father, Giovanni Battista Piranesi, who died.
 The accuracy of the drawings in that work (actually, two works, by father and son) leaves much to be desired.
 For example, the corridor containing Barbatus' coffin is shown complete, when it has always ended in the rock ledge.

-The tomb was subsequently neglected again (but not lost) until purchased by the city of Rome; in fact, there were reports of a gypsy family living in it.
+The tomb was subsequently neglected again (but not lost) until purchased by the city of Rome; in fact, there were reports of a Roma family living in it.
 The tomb was restored in 1926 by the X Ripartizione of the Comune di Roma.
 At that time, masonry installed in 1616 and 1780 was removed.
 At the present time it contains duplicates of the material in the Vatican and is well cared for.
 Steel pins or beams support sections in danger of collapsing.